-The highly experienced product liability attorneys at Elrod Pope Law Firm will file a hair relaxer cancer lawsuit and fight for your rights to ensure you receive adequate compensation for damages.
+The highly experienced product liability attorneys at Elrod Pope Accident & Injury Attorneys will file a hair relaxer cancer lawsuit and fight for your rights to ensure you receive adequate compensation for damages.
 Contact us today to schedule a free consultation.

 What is the link between hair relaxer products and uterine cancer?

 Hair relaxer products have chemicals that break down the sulfide bonds in human hair to make it softer and easier on the comb.
 Di-2-ethyl-hexyl-phthalate (“DEHP”) is a carcinogen chemical found in straighteners that researchers believe could contribute to an increased risk of uterine cancer.